CatMKennedy/API-explore/README.md

 Example REST API using Python Flask, SQLite and SQLAlchemy.

-The data model is for demonstration only and contains a list of countries, with country name, capital and area.
+The data model is for demonstration only and contains a list of countries, with country name, capital, area and population.
 (Data is approximately based on the tutorial at: https://realpython.com/api-integration-in-python/#flask).
 In the repo, the database is already initialised and contains 10 example countries.

 USER GUIDE